 Social support calls for speedy deliveries

-Providing social media support requires some combination of all of the above.
-When live chat isn’t available, customers turn to social media for an uber-fast response.
+Social media support requires a combination of all of the above skills.
+When live chat isn’t available, customers turn to social media for an exceptionally fast response.
 The skillset required to provide customer service on social media is generally a bit advanced, and often saved for more senior or specialized customer service agents.

 The following skills are crucial for social media support:

-(Almost) always respond.
+(Almost) always respond

-Don’t take the bait.
+Don’t take the bait

 For the complete list of tips as a condensed version of this article, download the ebook.
 Share it with your team, or print and hang the skills list for your channel in your cubicle.